 Key Healthcare Benefit Programs and Accounts

-Integrating these specialized programs with your primary insurance creates a robust safety net.
+Integrating these specialized programs with your primary insurance creates a solid safety net.

 1. Medicaid and the Children’s Health Insurance Program (CHIP)

-Medicaid is often the single most important resource.
+Medicaid is often the single most important resource — don't overlook it.
 Even if your income is too high for traditional Medicaid, your child may qualify through a Medicaid Waiver (or Home and Community-Based Services Waiver).
 These waivers provide services not typically covered (like respite care, personal care attendants, and home modifications) to help children live at home rather than in an institution.
 Eligibility is based on the child's disability and need, not just parental income.
 CHIP also provides low-cost coverage for children in families earning too much for Medicaid.

 2. Specialized Savings Accounts: ABLE and HSA